 But Rosalind Williams, historian of technology at the Massachusetts Institute of Technology, doesn’t find Verne’s prophecies so revolutionary:

 In 1989, Verne’s great-grandson discovered a lost manuscript entitled Paris In The 20th Century.

 The story describes fax machines, global communications, high-speed trains, cars powered by gasoline, and skyscrapers made of glass and steel.
 But, according to Publisher’s Weekly, “…as the book’s protagonist discovers, not even the most talented poet can find a place for himself unless he’s willing to produce odes to blast furnaces or locomotives.”

 Paris In The 20th Century was Verne’s second novel, but Hetzel rejected it as too dark.
-He published Journey To The Center Of The Earth instead, and ironically steered Verne toward offerings that would appeal to 19th-century masses.
+He published Journey To The Center Of The Earth instead, and steered Verne toward offerings that would appeal to 19th century masses.

 In his 20s, Jules Verne broke away from his bourgeois upbringing and spent ten years following his passion for the theater.
 In his 30s, he became a stockbroker to support his family, but never abandoned his love of drama and storytelling.

-His path to later blooming was a series of stops and starts and useful mistakes, which little by little lead to the truth.
+His path to later blooming was a series of stops and starts and useful mistakes, which little by little lead to his own truth.